DocumentWDP-2

 Encoder - Encoding/decoding logic

-Use when: Your errors map to functional responsibilities rather than physical components.
+Applicable when: Diagnostics map to functional responsibilities rather than physical components.

 4.3 Service Boundaries